bryandesser/Quant4D/docs/source/graphical_user_interface.rst

 * **Dataset info**: All information and parameters used for the currently loaded dataset.
-* **Show all variables**: Display all important variables, constants, and UI elements in a tree view.
-Variables are read-only.
+* **Show all variables**: Display all important variables, constants, and UI elements in a tree view on **Variables Tab**.
+Variables are read-only at this point.

 Image Windows
 *************